O-Morgan/gitops-minicamp-2024/README.md

   run: terraform destroy -auto-approve
 ```

-###Detailed Steps for OPA and Rego Policy Compliance
+### Detailed Steps for OPA and Rego Policy Compliance

-A. Preparing Terraform Configurations for OPA Compliance
+- Step 1: Prepare Terraform Configurations for OPA Compliance
-Issue: To validate Terraform configurations with OPA, exporting Terraform plans in JSON format is necessary.
+Issue: To validate Terraform configurations with OPA, it’s essential to first export the Terraform plans as JSON.

-Solution: Export the Terraform plan as a JSON file to use as input for OPA compliance checks.
+Solution: Export the Terraform plan as a JSON file.
+This JSON output will then be used in the OPA Playground for testing and further adjustments before incorporating policies into GitHub Actions.

 Export Command:

 ```bash
 terraform show -json tfplan.binary > tfplan.json
 ```

-B. Enforcing Instance Type Policy with Rego
-Define Rego policies to control which instance types are permissible.
-This policy will be stored in the policies folder as instance-policy.rego for GitHub Actions to reference.

-Example Rego Policy:
+- Step 2: Validate and Refine Policies in OPA Playground
+Upload JSON to OPA Playground: Use the exported tfplan.json in the OPA Playground to validate and refine your Rego policies.
+Test Policy Logic: Use the playground’s output to identify policy violations and ensure the logic works as expected.
+Refine Policies: Adjust and clean up the policies as needed.
+Once they’re verified to work in the playground, they are ready for implementation in your CI/CD pipeline.

+- Step 3: Define and Enforce Rego Policies in GitHub Actions
+After verifying the policy in the OPA Playground, you can integrate it into your GitHub Actions workflow to enforce policies on instance types or other requirements before deployment.

+Define Rego Policy: Create policies in a dedicated policies folder within your project.
+Here’s an example instance-policy.rego that enforces approved instance types.
 ```rego
 package terraform